SixArne/Fuji/README.md

 - `glm` for mathematical operations on the C++ side
 - `vsp` for compiling and processing Vulkan shader files (in the making)
 - `spdlog` as a logging library for the engine and game.
 - `glfw` for the editor window creation
+- `imgui` for editor UI rendering.
+- `vsp` for automatic vulkan shader compilation (needs to be written)
+- `physX` for physics in the engine.